Yes, at Least One Great Company Operates This Way

 Problems will always occur.
 The important thing is how you reply to them.
 This best practice problem resolution philosophy requires a consensus opinion on how to solve the problem and then produces rapid action to actually solve the problem.

 Pull When Possible

 Pull requires that a downstream process request the product or service when they are ready.
 This leads to increased performance and decreased inventory.
-Theoretically, a pull is introduced when a customer makes in order.
+A customer order introduces a “Pull”.
 Ideally, customer orders would flow in at a constant rate.

 Level Out the Workload

 Leveling the workload is important whether or not you run with Pull technology.
 In a Pull system, the technology levels out the load so that the system will continuously flow most optimally.
 Alternatively, a Push system is designed to manage an uneven load.
 You pay for that Push system’s inefficiencies in excess inventory.

 Operations Management is driven by Continuous Flow.
 It is even more desirable than Pull.
 Continues Flow is when the upstream process finishes their activities on the product or service right when the downstream process finishes their activities and then the hand-off occurs.
 With Pull, you don’t need to make a request and with Push, a department doesn’t just pile their output on another department.
 Continuous Flow represents the ideal state.

 Respect Your Suppliers by Challenging and Supporting Them

 Since Suppliers support your organization with products or services, they need to operate at the same performance levels you require for internal operations.
 If their products or services’ quality exceeds your operational requirements, then there is no problem.
 If they don’t, there could be a big problem, and it’s your problem.
 Because it’s your problem it’s your responsibility to work with your Suppliers and support their effort to meet your requirements.
 You have done what’s needed in your organization to achieve excellence, use that same expertise to support Suppliers in their organizations.